Utena - translation notes

 The Nozomi English translation of Utena is professional and aimed at a general audience.

 The subtitles sometimes dumb things down.
 In episode 4, when Miki is kicking off the math study session, the subtitles have him saying “Let’s start with the simple problems.”
 In Japanese, he says “Let’s start with monomials (tankoushiki).”
 Those are certainly simple problems.
 I suppose the theory is that the typical American has heard of monomials but forgot the word before the end of the school term.
-The simplifying translation bothers me because it flattens the texture of the scene.
+The simplifying translation bothers me because it flattens the texture of the scene and loses the metaphor of the simple individual versus the complex society.
 But it was the right way to go with a commercial release for a general American audience.

 “The end of the world” is the Nozomi translation of sekai no hate (世界の果て), which can’t be translated precisely.
 The time the world ends is not what it suggests, so in a way the translation is misleading.
 In the movie Penguin Highway the same phrase is translated as “the edge of the world.”
 You might try something more abstract like “the limits of the world”.
 Since there’s no good translation, and since Utena associates sekai no hate with the apocalypse, I think “the end of the world” is fine.